savan-samani/java-challenge/readme.md

 - Is the application running as expected
 - No performance issues

+#### Changes I made (spent around 2 hours)
+- added logs for batter understanding
+- added code to handle EmployeeNotFound conditions
+- added code to avoide errors which can be occur at a time of DB operations
+- added comments in service for batter method understanding
+- added some Unit test code (could add more code for other operations if have time)

 #### Your experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:
-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 5 years experience in Java and I around 3 years of experiance in Spring Boot
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- I have experiance of spring boot in terms of web, api or batch development